-How long is a No Claims Discount for motor insurance valid for?
+How long does No Claims Discount last?

 No, if you have insured more than one car, you earn a No Claims Discount (NCD) on each car, separately.
 You must build up a No Claim Discount (NCD) on each vehicle you own separately and remember to always advise your insurer of who the main user of each car is as this is an important material fact that you must disclose.

 Usually once you have had 5 consecutive years of claim free driving in your own name you will have reached the maximum discount available to you.
 This means that most insurance companies only take the last 5 years of consecutive driving in your own name into account when evaluating the discount value of your NCD.